pwsdc/pwsdc.github.io/content/posts/2024-09-24-fifth-fall-meeting.md

 - Has Employee Resource Groups and Various Affinity Networks
 ## Internship Program
 - Challenging assignments in a simulating work environment
-- Opportunities are avilable in a variety of IT departments
+- Opportunities are available in a variety of IT departments
 - Summer interdisciplinary project teams
 - Benefit from expert training, develop new skills, and gain experience to shape goals and aspirations
 - Each intern has a personal mentor